Your First Query

 ]

 }The session_id identifies this query session.
-You will use it in the next steps.
+You will use it for share and feedback.
+The idx of each recommendation is what you reference in --feedback.

 Share your refined solution